nickname2002/the-odyssey-of-a-knight-into-the-retroverse/readme.md

-# The Odyssey of Link | Into the Retro-Verse
+# The Odyssey of a Knight | Into the Retro-Verse

 A game created for the Summer of GameDev 2023 game jam, inspired by the theme _Retro Remix_.
 It's a 2D platformer, drawing inspiration from the original Super Mario Bros. game and featuring characters from various retro game classics.
 The game is built using the JorCademy Engine.